emoryjianghang/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - It can get you extra 2% performance.
   - It reduces the generalization error.
   - You can use some snapshots of your NN at the training ensembles them and take the results.
+- **Regularization summary**: this is all about reducing the variance, less overfitting.

 ### Normalizing inputs

-- If you normalize your inputs this will speed up the training process a lot.
+- If you normalize your inputs this will **speed up the training process a lot**.
 - Normalization are going on these steps:
   1. Get the mean of the training set: `mean = (1/m) * sum(x(i))`
   2. Subtract the mean from each input: `X = X - mean`